Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 Corporate Identity

-WIP-protected data is tagged to the identity as defined here (in general the default domain).
+WIP-protected data is tagged to the identity as defined here (generally, the default domain).
 This also helps to identify the context in which an app is running.

 You will see a WIP-protected file always tagged to the corporate Identity as defined in the policy.
-Right-click and open the Properties > Advanced > Details and you can see the Enterprise Domain and the Protection status in detail.
+Right-click and open the Properties > Advanced > Details to see the Enterprise Domain and the Protection status in detail.

 The tagging happens when

-• Creator decides to create data with corporate tagging
+• The creator decides to create data with corporate tagging

 For environments where Known Folder Redirection is configured and SharePoint is defined as a Cloud Resource in the WIP policy, data saved to such locations are automatically WIP protected and tagged to corp identity as essentially those locations are redirected to OneDrive for Business instead of local storage.